-People celebrate the new year despite cultural differences and traditions, it provides an opportunity to come together.
-New year is celebrated on 1 January according to the Gregorian calendar and the optimistic mood is demonstrated in stock markets.
-Earlier studies capture abnormal returns during the new year, irregularities in returns contradict the efficient market hypothesis (Bergsma & Jiang, 2016).
-The Efficient Market hypothesis (EMH) of Fama (1970) explains that stock prices instantly absorb all available information and investor decisions are rational.
-Behavioral anomalies and excessive price movements oppose the efficient market hypothesis and lead to abnormal returns (Naz et al., 2023).
-As classical financial models fail to answer the stock price movements, as a result, researchers and practitioners are inclined toward behavioral finance (Messis & Zapranis, 2014).
-Behavioral finance deals with the psychological factors which influence investor decision-making.
-Physiological and sociological factors such as herding behavior, overconfidence, and risk-taking decrease with experience (Bukhari et al., 2021).
+People celebrate the new year despite cultural differences and traditions; it provides an opportunity to come together.
+The new year is celebrated on 1 January according to the Gregorian calendar, and the optimistic mood is demonstrated in stock markets.
+Earlier studies capture abnormal returns during the new year; irregularities in returns contradict the Efficient Market Hypothesis (EMH) (Bergsma & Jiang, 2016).
+The EMH of Fama (1970) explains that stock prices instantly absorb all available information and that investor decisions are rational.
+Behavioral anomalies and excessive price movements oppose the EMH and lead to abnormal returns (Naz et al., 2023).
+As classical financial models fail to explain stock price movements, researchers and practitioners are inclined toward behavioral finance (Messis & Zapranis, 2014).
+Behavioral finance deals with the psychological factors that influence investor decision-making.
+Physiological and sociological factors such as herding behavior, overconfidence, and risktaking decrease with experience (Bukhari et al., 2021).

-Herding behavior of investors is a social behavior, which occurs from the interaction of individuals in a social network.
+Herding behavior of investors is a social behavior that occurs from the interaction of individuals in a social network.
 The social network aligns the thoughts of individuals in a manner that they act as a group (herd).
 Herding behavior of investors is a transmission of thoughts and patterns of relationships among investors at the workplace (Espinosa-Méndez, 2022).
-Herding behavior has a diverse background and this concept can influence individuals on a broader economic scale.
+Herding behavior has a diverse background, and this concept can influence individuals on a broader economic scale.
 In different subjects, herding behavior appears with diverse backgrounds.
-The presence of herding behavior has been studied with multiple frameworks in the field of finance and economics.
+The presence of herding behavior has been studied with multiple frameworks in the fields of finance and economics.
 Examples of herding behavior are financial market bubbles, customer preferences, financial speculation, and political choices.
-Herding is observed in financial markets due to two causes; the first is social pressure and the second is the common logic that group decisions are better than a single investor's choices.
-Similarly, investors with strong emotions, uneducated and ill-informed, follow the footsteps of prior investors (Choijil et al., 2022).
+Herding is observed in financial markets due to two causes; the first is social pressure, and the second is the common logic that group decisions are better than a single investor's choices.
+Similarly, investors with strong emotions, who are uneducated and ill-informed, follow the footsteps of prior investors (Choijil et al., 2022).

 The existence of herding behavior and contagion has gained considerable attention in the last few decades.
-Dornbusch et al. (2000) argue that the spreading of shocks across countries is called financial contagion and further contagion is divided into two broad categories, fundamental and pure contagion.
-The interdependence such as shock transmitted through real and financial linkages is called fundamental contagion.
+Dornbusch et al. (2000) argue that the spreading of shocks across countries is called financial contagion, and further, contagion is divided into two broad categories: fundamental and pure contagion.
+The interdependence, such as shock transmitted through real and financial linkages, is called fundamental contagion.
 Leung et al. (2017) claim that pure contagion transmits through irrational decisions of investors (herding behavior), panic in markets, and liquidity issues.
 In addition, religion and calendar events affect an investor's mood and behavior in financial markets.
-Investors during New Year and other events are motivated towards group behavior due to social interaction and optimism (Al-Hajieh et al., 2011).
+Investors during the New Year and other events are motivated towards group behavior due to social interaction and optimism (Al-Hajieh et al., 2011).